Good to have you back for the second and final part on Shoulder Instability!

 The Shoulder Evaluation will be covered in the next section, but what good is an evaluation if we don’t know about the ‘issues in the tissues’ we’re testing.
 Understanding the structural damage will help us understand how the tests work.

-Labrum; from the latin ‘labium’ meaning a
+Labrum; from the latin ‘labium’ meaning a lip-shaped anatomical edge/rim or structure.

 With labral injuries you are likely to hear complaints of pain during certain OH activities such as pitching or volleyball, a feeling of instability, events such as a shoulder dislocation, or painful popping or clicking sounds (different to simply clicking a joint, as these can be reproduced immediately by repeating the movement!).
 These are very clear signs and symptoms of a labral tear.